California Live Scan

 Important Notes

-• Online enrollment is optional but strongly recommended to speed up your visit, reduce wait times, and minimize data-entry errors.
+• Online enrollment is optional but strongly recommended to speed up your visit, reduce wait times, and minimize data entry errors.

 FREQUENTLY ASKED QUESTIONS